 The Toolbox: Video, Movies, & TV

-There is a whole variety of stuff here, but it is all meant to serve as a counterfear Tool in some capacity or other.
+There is a whole variety of stuff here, but it is all meant to serve as a counterfear tool in some capacity or other.
 There are a few music videos, but only if the video content appears relevant to the mission here.
 You will also find talks, inspiration, big speeches, other neat stuff, and science.
-A longer movie reference list is coming in late 2017.
+A longer movie reference list is coming in 2018.

-There is always something viral and hilarious on the YouTube, so I trust that you will know that that is always a great counterfear tool.
-If you need a laugh and you're new to, like, The Internet, try combining the technical search terms "hilarious" + "cat".
+There is always something viral and hilarious on the YouTube, so I trust that you will know that that's always a great counterfear tool.
+If you need a laugh and you're new to, like, The Internet, try combining the technical search terms "hilarious" + "cat."
 It is important to get comfortable prior to any YouTube-ing; it can lead to hours of distraction.
 It may be just the thing you need, though.

 TED Talks are another great source for video inspiration.
-I may link to a few talks, but there's no point in re-posting a ton of fabulous material.
+This site highlights a few TED talks, but will not re-post the ton of fabulous material that's already out there.
 Check out TED.com or a smaller, local TEDx near you for more.

 Related blog items

 "Half the Sky: Turning Oppression into Opportunity for Women Worldwide," by Nicholas D. Kristof and Sheryl WuDunn.
 The parent website at the link has a number of video and other resources as well.
 The site linked above says, "Through these stories, Kristof and WuDunn help us see that the key to economic progress lies in unleashing women’s potential."
 For this reason, items tagged "half the sky" on http://counterfear.com/ reference women, girls, and related topics. #HalfTheSky

 Check out this book by Eben Alexander, M.D., "Proof of Heaven: A Neurosurgeon's Journey into the Afterlife."
 Videos also available on the author's website.